kartikey09/HacktoberFest-REPOOO/README.md

 STEPS:

 1. Open your file.
 Select pencil tool from edit window on the right.
-2. Make 1 change ONLY.
+2. Make 1 change ONLY.windows 10
 3. Scroll to the bottom and commit changes.
 4. Go to pull requests inside the repository(not on the right of search bar)
 5. Submit Pull request.